txt/fse16/doc/talk2.md

     - So they can improve them, refactor them, eliminate reducdacies, take advantage of the internal features

 ### Examples of Building Better Learners

- Wny understand the internals of a learner?
+ Why understand the internals of a learner?
 Surely the off-the shelf tools are better?

 Here is  35 likes of a Naive Bayes classifier that uses very little memory (each record is read one a time, summarized into a few frequency counts, then discarded).
 Each conclusion